Seven Ways the SDGs are Important in a Classroom

 One of the key benefits of learning about the SDGs is that it opens students’ minds to different communities and experiences outside of their own.
 In turn, this breeds empathy in the classroom.

-Empathy and curiosity are at the heart of global citizenship.
+Empathy and curiosity are at the heart of global leadership.
 They give students an awareness of the wider world, and its values and identities.
 This helps the development of students into more well-rounded citizens of the world, and shows them the ways in which they can make a difference in the future.

 4. They give lesson plans a new perspective